 The train fare is included in the package price, by car it will cost around $350 USD, but this can be shared by several if they choose this route.
 Choosing to travel by car will be an independent expense.

 The train is 2nd class air-con, very simple but comfortable, with food and drinks served the whole time.
 If you are at all worried about eating the food, please arrange for a packed luch from the hotel.
-All meals on the Hampi trip will be paid for individually.
+Most meals on the Hampi trip will be paid for individually.

 It is about an 8 hour train ride from Vasco de Gama, so we will be making a pre-dawn journey to the train station, it is about an hour and 15 minute drive and our train leaves at 7:10 am.
 Our journey will all be in daylight, with our arrival in Hospet at about 3:00 pm.